If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 Using a French Press

-The cafetiere has been around since the 1800s according to coffee-paraphernalia professionals Illy.
+The cafetière has been around since the 1800s according to coffee-paraphernalia professionals Illy.
 Using one is really simple.

-Add 7-8g (one tablespoon of coffee) for every 200ml of water (just under a cup), pour over not-quite boiling water and stir.
+Add 7-8g (one tablespoon of coffee) for every 200ml of water (just under a cup), pour-over not-quite boiling water and stir.
 Then, put the lid back on leaving the plunger just above the waterline.
 Wait 3-4 minutes before carefully pushing down the plunger.

 And there you have it!
 A great pot of coffee, with very little fuss.

-My favorite French presses range from budget to top-end, but as they’re so simple none of the them will break the bank.
+My favorite French presses range from budget to top-end, but as they’re so simple none of them will break the bank.

 1. Frieling